Settling and moving day

 - Your electricity, gas, internet and other utility providers

-New Zealand Post also offers a mail redirect service.
+New Zealand Post also offers a mail redirect service(external link).
 Setting this up for a couple of months can help you identify any other services that you may need to update your details with.

 Once you’ve moved into your home, it is a good idea to visit your local council website to learn about rubbish and recycling days, and get to know your new neighbours or join any community social pages.